turingschool/front-end-curriculum/lessons/localization.md

 This provides a more familiar layout for RTL readers, although it may look incredibly bizarre to us.
 Facilitating this mirror image layout is simply a matter of having that attribute on the HTML or body tag of each page.
 While [you can also use CSS](https://css-tricks.com/almanac/properties/d/direction/), it is recommended to use the HTML attribute in case the CSS fails for any reason (e.g. it does not load, someone has styles turned off)

 [rtl-design]: /assets/images/lessons/localization/rtl-design.png

+### Images
+Avoid using images that include text.
+Sometimes logos are an exception, but prefer using CSS to position text over images if required.

 ### Dates, Numbers and Currencies
 Besides translating our text strings, we also need to keep other data points in mind such as dates, numbers and currencies.
 These are often formatted differently based on locale, and we want to make sure they read in an appropriate manner.